yowchap/ModThatIsNotMod-Public/README.md

 Trev - Modified the CustomMonobehaviourHandler to support custom json serializers

-And thanks to anyone who told me about bugs or suggested new features for the mod!
+And thanks to anyone who tested, told me about bugs, or suggested new features for the mod!

 <br>

 ## Changelogs

+#### v0.2.7:
+- Added a notification system
+- Moved preferences from `UserData/MelonPreferences.cfg` to `UserData/ModThatIsNotMod.cfg` (your existing preferences will be moved automatically)
+- Lots of code cleanup

 #### v0.2.6:
 - Updated to use MelonLoader v0.5.2